wEPac/ArduinO-ClocK/README.md

 It is displaying digits with sliding effect and many options can be set, like design, font types...

-A DS3231 RTC module can be added easily, to preserve time/ date settings and to have accurate calendar.
+A DS3231 RTC module can be added easily, to preserve time/date settings and to have accurate calendar.

 TODO